Jacob Carlos

-Jacob Carlos (born July 12, 2001) is a Canadian soccer player who plays as a midfielder.
+Jacob Carlos (born July 12, 2001) is a Canadian soccer player who plays as a midfielder for Scrosoppi FC in the Ontario Premier League.

 Early life

 Carlos played youth soccer with the Erin Mills Eagles.
 In 2016, he joined the youth system of Swedish club IK Frej.
 In 2017, he joined the youth system of Portuguese club Académico de Viseu.
 He also played with his former club Erin Mills Eagles during the 2017 and 2018 summers, winning Ontario Cups both years, winning a total of three during his youth career.
 In 2018, he joined the Toronto FC Academy.

 University career

 In 2020, he began attending Ryerson University, where he would play for the men's soccer team.
 His debut was delayed until the 2021 season due to the COVID-19 pandemic.
 During his rookie season he scored two goals and added two assists in 11 games.
 He did not return to the school team in 2022.

 Club career

 Carlos was selected in the second round (11th overall) by Canadian Premier League club Valour FC in the 2022 CPL-U Sports Draft.
 On April 1, he signed a developmental contract with the club for the 2022 season.
 He made his debut on April 10, in a substitute appearance against FC Edmonton.

 In April 2023, he joined the North Toronto Nitros in League1 Ontario.

 In 2024, he played with Scrosoppi FC in League1 Ontario and was named a league First Team All-Star.